sqlite-express

 Key Features

-1. Queue System: The most substantial improvement is the integration of a queue to serialize operations.
-This avoids conflicts with the order of operations and prevents database overload.
-Thus, you're free to use loops.
+1. Queue System: The most substantial feature is the integration of a queue to serialize operations.
+This prevents conflicts with the order of operations and prevents database overload.
+Thus, you are free to use loops.

-2. Default Options Property: Another added feature is the defaultOptions property.
-It eliminates the need to repeatedly pass the same arguments to methods.
-Now, all the properties you use in methods can be set in this object.
+3. Default Options Property: Another feature is the defaultOptions property.
+It eliminates the need to repeatedly pass the same arguments to methods you always use.
+All properties you use in methods can be set in this object.
 Below is a list of these properties.
-If a value is already assigned (=), it's the default:

 You can modify these values individually or with the set method: